 He couldn’t stand it anymore and asked if he could commandeer the kitchen table.
 Having lived in England for over four years in his mid 20’s Mr. Décor said that he was an expert on what the U.K. actually enjoys during the high tea hour between 4 ~ 5 pm each day.
 He would like to point out that the inspiration for his High Tea Tablescape comes from this image of the Queen mum herself.

-So while my own tablescape will be available for the Royal Wedding Wednesday High Tea Tablescape linky party I thought I would share with you Mr. Décor’s take on the High Tea Tablescape.
+My own Royally Frou Frou tablescape will be revealed for the Royal Wedding Wednesday High Tea Tablescape linky party I thought I would share with you Mr. Décor’s take on the High Tea Tablescape.

 Begin with a few of your favorite bar towels garnered from various pubs.
 This is a man’s tea time tablecloth.
 Your sleeve will serve as your napkin.